-Term Description Network Product Class In the context of NESAS, the class of Network Products that all implement a common set of 3GPP defined functionalities.
-Network Product Development Process The stages through which Network Products journey throughout their development including planning, design, implementation, testing, release, production, and delivery.
-Network Product Lifecycle Processes The stages through which developed Network Products journey to end of life including maintenance and update releases during their lifetime.
+Term Description specific type of Software, therefore in this document the term "Software" includes Firmware.
+NESAS Group The Industry Specification Issuing Group (ISIG) of the GSMA (see GSMA PRD AA.35 for details) that is tasked with the overall implementation, governance, maintenance and further development of NESAS specifications.
+NESAS Oversight Board The body overseeing NESAS, run by the GSMA.
+It is responsible for the governance of the Vendor Development and Product Lifecycle Process assessments and quality assurance of NESAS.
+NESAS Security Test Laboratory A test laboratory that is ISO 17025 accredited in the context of NESAS and that is authorised to conduct Network Product evaluations, as defined in FS.14.
+Network Product Network Equipment developed, maintained and supplied by an Equipment Vendor, consisting of one or more Network Function(s).
+Network Product Class A class of products that implements a common set of functionalities.
+Network Product Development Process Stages through which developed Network Products journey throughout their development including planning, design, implementation, testing, release, production, and delivery.
+Network Product Lifecycle Processes Stages through which developed Network Products journey to end of life including maintenance and update releases during their lifetime.
 Release Version of a Network Product being made available for deployment.
-The first Release of a Network Product is assumed to be a new Network Product.
-Software Binaries and associated data forming the basis of a Network Product's operating system and functionality.
-Software is commonly stored on hard disks or flash memory mass storage devices.
-In this document, the term "Software" includes "Firmware".
-Vulnerability In SP 800-30 [6], NIST defines a vulnerability as "A flaw or weakness in system security procedures, design, implementation, or internal controls that could be exercised (accidentally triggered or intentionally exploited) and result in a security breach or a violation of the system's security policy."
+Note: The first Release of a Network Product is assumed to be a new Network Product.
+Software Physically intangible set of instructions, defined in a formal language, written in digital format Note: Software is used by a machine to be interpreted or executed.
+It can exist in various formats, such as binary software, which is only machine- readable, and scripts and source code, which is human readable and/or machine readable.
+Software is used for many purposes.
+It can be the instruction set of hardware, in which case it is called "firmware".
+It can be (part of) an operating system, an application, a library, or anything else that is executed or interpreted by a machine.
+In this definition, the term is to be understood in its broadest possible sense Vulnerability In SP 800-30 [7], NIST defines a vulnerability as "A flaw or weakness in system security procedures, design, implementation, or internal controls that could be exercised (accidentally triggered or intentionally exploited) and result in a security breach or a violation of the system's security policy."